Air Purifying Houseplants

-Our little guide to air-purifying plants will tell you everything you need to know, including how NASA (yes, the real NASA) has approved many of these houseplants for their fantastic natural attributes.
+Our little guide to air-purifying plants will tell you everything you need to know.
+This includes how NASA (yes, the real NASA) has approved many of these houseplants for their fantastic natural attributes.

 Working from home

 Like pretty much everyone else on the planet, we have spent more time at home this year.
 The recent effects of the pandemic have allowed tens of thousands of us across the country to work from home!
 Bringing greenery into your home and home office will not only bring a smile to your face but can make you feel more productive and purify the air.
 It’s a win-win!

-Getting out there and going for walk on your lunch break is quite often what we need to clear our head, but it’s equally important to get that feel-good feeling while you’re back at your desk too.
-A collection a succulents and leafy houseplants not only transforms a space, with their vibrant colours and patterns, but they’ll also enhance your mood, helping you become more productive.
-We’ll go into the science of houseplants next, but even without getting too technical, a gorgeous leafy, green houseplant can just make you smile and that makes you feel good right?
+Getting out there and going for walk on your lunch break is quite often what we need to clear our heads.
+But, it’s equally important to get that feel-good feeling while you’re back at your desk too.
+A collection of succulents and leafy houseplants not only transforms a space with their vibrant colours and patterns, but they’ll also enhance your mood.
+This will help you become more productive.
+We’ll go into the science of houseplants next.
+But even without getting too technical, a gorgeous leafy green houseplant can just make you smile and that makes you feel good, right?

 Spending more time at home has made us want to bring the outdoors in.
 Simply adding a few lush ferns, a couple of trailing plants like our English Ivy or Philodendron or going bold with a leafy Areca palm or structural Yuccas will instantly green up your living space.
 Why not create your own mini jungle; the transformation is amazing and it’s much cheaper than redecorating!
-The extra bonus, of course, is that by adding plants to your home, they purify the air around you.
+The extra bonus is that adding plants to your home purifies the air around you.
 So, let’s look at some of the benefits of air-cleaning plants.